ijpatricio/mingle-docs/docs/getting-started.md

 ::: warning
 It's a good idea to commit your Git changes before proceeding.
-If anything goes wrong, you can always revert to the last commit.
+If anything goes wrong, you can always revert the changes.
 :::

 We're now ready to make the significant changes to the project files.
 If you want to make them manually, check [Manual Instructions](manual-instructions.md).
 For an automated attempt, run: